vulk29/Solving_BP_R/content/home/hero.md

+This is the home page for the fall 2020 variant of this course.
 You will find here a number of additional resources, links, for the course.
-This is very much a live document so it will be updated throughout the course.
+Some of these documents are on blackboard as well This is very much a live document so it will be updated throughout the course.